ohjho/starter_guide_face_recog/_text_files/primer.md

 <img src = 'https://cdn-images-1.medium.com/max/800/1*WF54tQnH1Hgpoqk-Vtf9Lg.gif' height='200'>

-By repeat that process for every single pixel in the image, we replace every pixel by an arrow.
+By repeating that process for every single pixel in the image, we replace every pixel by an arrow.
 These arrows are called **gradients** and they show the flow from light to dark across the entire image.

 <img src='https://bit.ly/2Lusa3r' height='200'>